zetareticoli/cssui/content/docs/components/tabs.md

   </div>
 ```
 ## Accessibility
 You can navigate tabs using keyboard by default.
-Pressing `tab` it will enable the focus state on a tab and the you can move bewteen them with keyboard arrows.
+Press TAB it will move the focus on the first tab item.
+By then, you can move between tabs using the keyboard arrows.

 ## Variables